google/WebFundamentals/src/content/en/updates/2017/07/upcoming-regexp-features.md

 contributed to the language specification and V8’s implementation of these features.

-We hope you’re as excited about these new RegExp features as we are!
+We hope you’re as excited about these new regular expression features as we are!

 {% include "comment-widget.html" %}